How to close a Chase credit card

 Yes, closing a credit card account can hurt your credit score — even if the card is rarely used.
 There are two main reasons this is true.

-First, closing a credit card account shortens the average length of your credit history, which makes up 15 percent of your FICO score.
+First, depending on how long you’ve held the card, closing a credit card account could shorten the average length of your credit history, which makes up 15% of your FICO score.

 Options to consider before canceling your Chase credit card